 After receipt of your primary application, CUSOM will do an initial screening of your application.
-Applicants who meet all admissions requirements (via the AACOMAS application process) will be invited to submit the Secondary Application and supporting documents.
+Applicants who meet all admissions requirements (via the AACOMAS application process) will be invited to submit an electronic secondary application and supporting documents.
 Please note CUSOM screens all applications and not all applicants will receive the invitation to submit a secondary application.

 Applicants will receive an email notification inviting them to submit a secondary application.
 This email will contain information and instructions regarding how to complete the secondary application.
-A nonrefundable fee of \$50.00 will be payable upon submission of the secondary application for admission.
-Instructions of how to submit the fee is included in invite for secondary email.
+A non-refundable fee of \$50.00 will be payable upon submission of the secondary application for admission.
+Instructions on how to submit the fee are included in the invite for secondary application email.
 CUSOM will waive the secondary application fee if the applicant has an approved AACOMAS fee waiver document.

-The secondary application process consists of the CUSOM Secondary Application, a non-refundable processing fee, and two required letters of recommendation.
+The secondary application process consists of the CUSOM secondary application, a non-refundable processing fee, and two required letters of recommendation.
 Letters of recommendation may not be written by a relative, including relatives through marriage.

-The first letter must be from either an osteopathic physician (D.O.) or an allopathic physician (M.D.).
+The first letter must be from either an osteopathic physician (DO) or an allopathic physician (MD).
 Although a letter from an osteopathic physician is not required, it is strongly recommended.

-While shadowing of a D.O is not required applicants who have shadowing experience with a D.O. demonstrate commitment to the profession and understanding of the practice of osteopathic medicine.
+While shadowing of a DO is not required, applicants who have shadowing experience with a DO demonstrate commitment to the profession and understanding of the practice of osteopathic medicine.
 The second letter must be from a premedical advisory committee or science faculty member (PhD) familiar with the academic work of the applicant.

-Letters of recommendation which are included as part of a the pre-health committee packet or letters from an official evaluation collection service recognized by CUSOM (Interfolio or VirtualEvals) which are part of their official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to the pre-med advisors.
-CUSOM will accept letters through VirtualEvals and Interfolio.
+Letters of recommendation which are included as part of a the pre-health committee packet or letters from an official evaluation collection service recognized by CUSOM (AACOMAS, Interfolio or VirtualEvals) which are part of their official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to the pre-med advisors.
+CUSOM will accept letters through AACOMAS, VirtualEvals, Interfolio and mail.
 CUSOM welcomes additional letters of support or recommendation from those who are acquainted with the student's academic or professional ability.
-All letters of recommendation must be originals on professional or college/university letterhead, signed by the evaluator and sent directly to the Office of Admissions.
+All additional letters of recommendation must be originals on professional or college/university letterhead, signed by the evaluator and sent directly to the Office of Admissions.